Get News & Updates Directly To Your Inbox

-For those with diabetes, the most common form of vision loss is diabetic retinopathy .
-It takes place when high blood sugar causes tiny blood vessels in the eye to grow and occasionally leak blood and other fluids onto the retina.
+The most common form of vision loss is diabetic retinopathy.
+High blood sugar causes tiny blood vessels in the eye to grow and leak blood and other fluids onto the retina.

-The American Diabetes Association (ADA) says most people with diabetes may develop eye disorders like “floaters” (dark spots or strings floating in your vision), blurred eyesight, or less-than-perfect color vision.
-But the ADA also says nobody should be lulled into false security and offers insight and information on eye care and eye complications to avoid problems that may eventually lead to blindness.
+The American Diabetes Association (ADA) says many people with diabetes may develop “floaters” (dark spots or strings floating in your vision), blurred eyesight or less-than-perfect color vision.
+The ADA encourages people not to be lulled into a false sense of security.
+To help those at risk, they offer insight and information on ways to avoid complications that can lead to blindness.

 Major eye disorders linked to diabetes include:

-See your eye doctor at least once a year if you have any type of diabetes and more often if your doctor directs.
+See your eye doctor at least once a year if you have any type of diabetes and more often if your doctor recommends you do so.
 It’s a small price to pay to keep your eyesight.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.